utiasDSL/lsy_drone_racing/README.md

 ping 10.157.163.191
 ```

-If this works, stay in the *deploy* shell and run the motion capture tracking node, if there are valid elements in the field, you should be able to see them in rviz.
+If this works, stay in the *deploy* shell and run the motion capture tracking node, if there are valid elements in the motion capture area, you should be able to see them in rviz.
 ```
 ros2 launch motion_capture_tracking launch.py
 ```
 If you already have your drone placed inside the motion capture area, you can start another *deploy* shell and run the estimator node.
-Please check the actual HEX number on the drone.
+Please check the actual DEC number on the drone, or the name shown in rviz.
 ```bash
 python -m drone_estimators.ros_nodes.ros2_node --drone_name cf52
 ```
-If this works, you should be able to see some information in terminal.
+If this works, you should be able to see frequency information in terminal.

 #### Install Acados (necessary for MPC approaches in sim & real)
 [Acados](https://docs.acados.org/index.html) is an Optimal Control Framework that can be used to control the quadrotor using a Model Predictive Controller.
-We prepared an automatic script to install acados, you only have to stay in any environment shell, and run:
+We prepared an automatic script to install acados.
+You only have to stay in any environment shell, and run:
 ```bash
 bash setup_acados.sh
 ```